Supermaxman/covid19-vaccine-twitter/README.md

 # Automatic Detection of COVID-19 Vaccine Misinformation with Graph Link Prediction

-This repository contains the code utilized in the following research paper:
+This repository contains the code and annotations utilized in the following research paper:

 ``[Automatic Detection of COVID-19 Vaccine Misinformation with Graph Link Prediction](https://arxiv.org/abs/2108.02314)".